sdblist/db_verifier/README.md

 The script consists of a set of checks that access the system catalog tables and do not require access to data in user tables.

 The current version is applicable to PostgreSQL 12 and later.
-Tested in versions PostgreSQL 15.8.
+Tested in PostgreSQL versions 12 to 17.

 ## Project structure